 This is my (Angus) solution for the 'Sports Equipment'.

 The shortest line starts with the hockey ball, then the squash ball, then the basketball, then the cricket ball, then the netball, then the football, then the golf ball and finally the tennis ball.

 The Longest line starts with the basketball, then the netball, then the football, then the hockey ball, then the cricket ball, then the tennis ball, then the snooker ball, then the golf ball and finally the squash ball.

 (Craig) The answer to the problem is:

-Shortest line: snooker ball, basketball, tennis ball, netball, cricket ball, football, squash ball, golfball, the the hockey ball.
+Shortest line: snooker ball, basketball, tennis ball, netball, cricket ball, football, squash ball, golfball, then the hockey ball.

 Longest line: basketball, netball, football, hockey ball, cricket ball, tennis ball, snooker ball, golfball, then the squash ball.

 Well done all of you.
-But, have you noticed that there are some different answers above.
+Have you noticed that there are some different answers above.
 Perhaps you would like to explore why?